LucoDevro/cfoldseeker/docs/guide/tutorial.rst

 	datasets rehydrate --directory ncbi_dataset
 	mv ncbi_dataset faa_package

-To make my life easier, I collect all the protein fasta files in this NCBI package into one new folder `faas` using this bash oneliner.
+To make my life easier, I usually collect all the protein fasta files in this NCBI package into one new folder `faas` using this bash oneliner.

 .. code-block:: bash

 	mkdir faas
 	dir -1 faa_package/ncbi_dataset/data | xargs -I % mv faa_package/ncbi_dataset/data/%/protein.faa faas/%.faa

 Together, these files may easily contain more than 40M protein sequences.
-So, to reduce later computational work spent generating protein models, we cluster them first using ``mmseqs easy-linclust`` at an identity and coverage threshold of 90 %.
+So, to reduce later computational work spent generating protein models, cluster them first using ``mmseqs easy-linclust`` at an identity and coverage threshold of 90 %.
 Using 32 cores on a HPC, this took about 15 minutes, resulting in 5.157.432 clusters.
-We only need to generate protein models for **one eighth** of all proteins!
+So, we only need to generate protein models for **one eighth** of all proteins after all!

 .. code-block:: bash